Pediatric Food Allergy

 The scholarship application is now closed, but stay tuned for future opportunities.

 If you work with pediatric patients with food allergies in an underserved community, you may qualify for a scholarship covering 100 percent of the class tuition.

 About the Instructors

 Marion Groetch, MS, RDN is the Director of Nutrition Services at the Jaffe Food Allergy Institute and Assistant Professor of Pediatrics in the Division of Allergy & Immunology at the Icahn School of Medicine at Mount Sinai.
 In this role, Marion is responsible for the clinical care of patients and is currently providing investigator level support for multiple clinical trials and protocol development advice for two large NIH funded studies.
 Her expertise has been recognized by NIH, who has called upon her for advice regarding the NIAID-sponsored expert panel update on food allergy guidelines.
-She is an active member of the American Academy of Allergy, Asthma, and Immunology (AAAAI) Adverse Reactions to Foods Committee, the Eosinophilic Gastrointestinal Diseases Committee and is the current Chair of the International Network of Dietitians and Nutritionists in Allergy (INDANA).
+She is an active member of the American Academy of Allergy, Asthma, and Immunology (AAAAI) Adverse Reactions to Foods Committee, the Eosinophilic Gastrointestinal Diseases Committee and is the current Chair of the International Network for Diet and Nutrition in Allergy (INDANA).
 In 2015, she was honored to receive the AAAAI Allied Health Professionals Recognition Award for leadership, education, and mentorship.
 She has been teaching and co-directing a master’s degree level course for the past 7 years at the Institute of Human Nutrition at Columbia University: Essentials of Nutritional Counseling and Medical Nutrition Management.

 Justify Your Enrollment to Your Employer